 7.1 The Human Rights Committee has considered the present communication in the light of all the written information made available to it by the parties, as provided in article 5, paragraph 1, of the Optional Protocol.

-7.2 With respect to the claim that the State party violated article 9, paragraph 1, of the Covenant, the Committee recalls that the principle of legality is violated if an individual is arrested or detained on grounds which are not clearly established in domestic legislation.
-The author claims to have been ill-treated by the police during his arrest and he made a formal complaint to the office of the public prosecutor.
-The Committee notes that an investigation was conducted which concluded that the allegations were ill-founded.
-The author argues that his statement was not considered at the hearing and the State party claims that it did not receive his statement.
-As the Committee is unable to reconcile these two versions of the facts, and bearing in mind that on a review of the decision of the investigations department of the police in Hungary, which was provided by the author, it appears that the author’s original complaint and the statement of Mr. Kuspis, were considered during the investigation, the Committee cannot find a violation of article 9, paragraph 1, of the Covenant.
-In addition, the Committee finds no other reasons on the facts presented to indicate that the author’s arrest was either unlawful or arbitrary. (see para.3.1)
+7.2 With respect to the claim that the State party violated article 9, paragraph 1, of the Covenant, the Committee recalls that, pursuant to this article, no one shall be subjected to arbitrary arrest or detention.
+The State party argues and the author has not contested that he was arrested on suspicion of having committed an offence.
+In these circumstances, the Committee cannot find a violation of article 9, paragraph 1 of the Covenant. (see para.3.1)

-7.3 With respect to the author’s claim that the State party violated article 9, paragraph 2, of the Covenant as he did not understand the reasons for his arrest or the charges against him, the Committee observes that the author was provided with an interpreter and finds that on the basis of the information provided the author has not shown that there has been a violation of the Covenant in this regard. (see para.
+7.3 With respect to the author’s claim that the State party violated article 9, paragraph 2, of the Covenant as he did not understand the reasons for his arrest or the charges against him, the Committee notes the State party’s argument that the author was provided with an interpreter who explained to him the reasons for his arrest and the charge against him and finds that in the circumstances, the Committee is unable to find a violation of the Covenant in this regard. (see para.
 3.1)

-7.4 With regard to the claim of a violation of article 9, paragraph 3, the Committee notes that the author was detained for three days before being brought before a judicial officer, and then detained for a further 13 days only to be released after the intercession of the Ukranian Embassy.
-In the circumstances of this case, the Committee finds that the length of detention entailed a violation of article 9, paragraph 3 of the Covenant.
+7.4 With regard to the claim of a violation of article 9, paragraph 3, the Committee notes that the author was detained for three days before being brought before a judicial officer.
+In the absence of an explanation from the State party on the necessity to detain the author for this period, the Committee finds a violation of article 9, paragraph 3 of the Covenant.

-7.5 With respect to the author’s claim that he was not provided with legal representation from the time of his arrest to his release from detention, which included a hearing on a detention order at which he had to represent himself, the Committee notes that the State party has confirmed that although it assigned a lawyer to the author, the lawyer failed to appear at the interrogation or at the detention hearing.
-In its previous jurisprudence, the Committee has made it clear that in the interests of justice, it is the State party’s responsibility to ensure that legal representation provided by the State guarantees effective representation.
+7.5 With respect to the author’s claim that he was not provided with legal representation from the time of his arrest to his release from detention, which included a hearing on detention at which he had to represent himself, the Committee notes that the State party has confirmed that although it assigned a lawyer to the author, the lawyer failed to appear at the interrogation or at the detention hearing.
+In its previous jurisprudence, the Committee has made it clear that it is incumbent upon the State party to ensure that legal representation provided by the State guarantees effective representation.
 It recalls its prior jurisprudence that legal assistance should be available at all stages of criminal proceedings.
-Consequently the Committee finds that the facts before it reveal a violation of article9 paragraph 2 of the Covenant.
-8. The Human Rights Committee, acting under article 5, paragraph 4, of the Optional Protocol, is of the view that the facts as found before it disclose a violation of article 9, paragraphs 2 and 3, of the International Covenant on Civil and Political Rights.
+Consequently the Committee finds that the facts before it reveal a violation of article 14, paragraph 3 (d) of the Covenant.
+8. The Human Rights Committee, acting under article 5, paragraph 4, of the Optional Protocol, is of the view that the facts before it disclose a violation of articles 9, paragraph 3, and 14, paragraph 3 (d) of the International Covenant on Civil and Political Rights.